amitmerchant1990/reverie/cfp.md

 Supplementary materials should also be anonymized.

+Submissions that violate these requirements will be desk rejected.

 ### Authorship

 The author list for submissions should include all (and only) individuals who made substantial contributions to the work presented.
 Each author listed on a submission to ARR will be notified of submissions and reviews.

+Submissions that violate this requirement will be desk rejected.

 ### Citation and Comparison